 - Name or Rename: When prompted, enter at least your first name so that we can connect.
 Using a shared device?
 If someone else’s name appears on your video feed, hover over your name, click More or the three dots, and choose Rename to change your screen name displayed to other participants.

 - Chat and Questions: Have questions or comments?
 Don’t be afraid to ask!
-Click chat at the bottom middle of the screen to bring up the chat box, or review other comments/questions from attendees
+Click chat at the bottom middle of the screen to bring up the chat box, and there you can type a message and push enter to send.
+You can also review other comments/questions from attendees.

 - Video/Audio Disruptions: Many networks are experiencing a higher than normal volume of users.
 If you are experiencing lagging or skipping video or audio that is only on your end, try using the computer for video only and dialing in by phone for audio.